We have all heard the terms Baby Boomers, Gen X, Gen Y, Gen Z, and our current younger generation, Gen Alpha.

 For bedwetting, the placebo effect can be as high as 59%, depending upon which medical study you read.

 For irritable bowel syndrome (aka IBS), medication has been shown not to be effective.
-Virtually all of these patients have not only symptoms of IBS, but also have anxiety.
+Virtually all of these patients have not only symptoms of IBS, but they also have anxiety.
 And, both of these problems need to be addressed.

 Prophylactic medication for migraine headaches in children has been shown to be 50% effective in preventing this problem after one year of being on the medication.